o355/PyWeather/.github/CONTRIBUTING.md

 Just note, if at any time you are confused about if you should report an issue or not, just report the issue.
 I'd much rather have you report the issue and for me to fix a potential bug, versus not knowing about it.

-## Doing the to-do list
+## Doing the to-do list in the issue template
 It's really important to run down this list to save your time, and my time from unnecessary reports.
 This to-do list also includes steps to help your report be the best it can be.
+In summary:
+* Don't report known issues (check the Wiki page)
+* Make sure your copy of PyWeather is up-to-date
+* Make sure PyWeather is set up correctly

 ## Reporting indev code
 Reporting indev code is ok, under certain circumstances.
 As mentioned in the issue template, you'll not want to report config errors.
 At every PyWeather QA, this is automatically tested about 30x on 6 platforms.
 However, if PyWeather is close to release, and you find a config bug, you'll want to report a config error.